Nikon D810 versus Nikon D5

 |Nikon D700 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2303||80|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D5 provides a better video resolution than the D810.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D5 provides a better video resolution than the D810.
 It can shoot movie footage at 4K/30p, while the D810 is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D810 and the D5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Nikon D810, the Nikon D5, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Nikon D810 and Nikon D5 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D810 (⇒ rgt)||optical||YES||3.2||1229||fixed||no||4000||5.0||12||no|